-Two innovations presented by the authors recently at ICSOBA conferences allow to very significantly reducing both the cathode and the busbar voltage drop [1,2].

-This paper combines the usage of those two innovations with the usage on the new anode stub hole design presented at the Aluminium of Siberia conference [3] to come up with a very low energy consumption cell design.
+Two innovations presented by the authors recently at ICSOBA conferences allow to very significantly reducing both the cathode and the busbar voltage drop (Dupuis in A new aluminium electrolysis cell busbar network concept, 2015; Dupuis in New busbar network concepts taking advantage of copper collector bars to reduce Busbar weight and increase cell power efficiency, 2016).
+This paper combines the usage of those two innovations with the usage of the new anode stub hole design presented at the Aluminiun of Siberia conference (Dupuis in Presentation of a new anode stub hole design reducing the voltage drop of the connection by 50 mV, 2016) to come up with a very low energy consumption cell design.

+Keywords

+MHD cell stability • Busbar design • Mathematical modeling • Power efficiency • Copper collector bars